Free Consultation

 Comparative negligence, sometimes called comparative fault or contributory negligence, is a legal practice where even parties who are partly at fault for an accident can recover some compensation.
 In Colorado, the threshold is 50%, meaning that if a party is considered more than 50% at fault for the accident, they cannot recover.

-However, the comparative fault should be considered a positive piece of law.
+The comparative fault should be considered a positive piece of law.
 One of the primary arguments that insurance companies employ when fighting accident claims is the allegation of shared fault in the accident.
 Under Colorado law, sharing fault does not mean that you are totally ineligible for compensation.
-However, the court will reduce the amount of your settlement by a proportion related to your accident, so if you are found to be 30% at fault, your award receives a 30% reduction.
+The court will reduce the amount of your settlement by a proportion related to your accident, so if you are found to be 30% at fault, your award receives a 30% reduction.

 What Damages Can You Sue For?